12 Best Character Reference Letter Samples (Written for Friend)

 City and date

-A character reference letter for a friend ought to be dated and show the sender’s location.
-While providing the mailing address, ensure to include the city where you are located.
+The letter ought to be dated and show the sender’s location.
+While providing the mailing address, include the city where you are located.
 The date comes after the sender’s details.
 Therefore, write down the date by indicating the day, month, and year when the letter was written.

 August 20, 2021